Noaaan/MythicMetals/PATCHNOTES.md

 # 0.10.0 - Caves and Cliffs
-This update probably contains the most changes done to Mythic Metals ever.
+This update contains the biggest changes in the history of Mythic Metals.
 A lot has been removed from the mod, which includes:
-* Tin equipment
+* All of Argonium
 * All of Brass
 * All of Electrum
 * All of Tantalite
+* All of Ur
+* Copper Ingots/Blocks, which have been replaced by vanilla variants
+* Etherite Tools
+* Starrite gear, replaced for Star Platinum
+* Tin equipment
 * Truesilver, which has been replaced in favor of Palladium
-* All of Ur
+* Quadrillum armour
 * Zinc ingots and ores
-* Copper Ingots/Blocks, which have been replaced by vanilla variants

 Even though this update removes ores I have written a datafixer which should replace all the missing ores with stones, making this version compatible with older worlds.
 This is experimental, so
 **please make a backup before installing this update!**